The Sierra Nevada Review

 Please send no more than five poems or five pages of poetry, whichever comes first.
 Fiction, literary nonfiction, or hybrid works should not exceed 4000 words.

-The best way to get an idea of what sort of material we publish is to read the review and submit your work to us if we look like your kind of place.
-Back issues are available for $5.00 and current issues for $10.00.
-CLICK HERE to purchase online, or send a check or money order to The Sierra Nevada College Review, 999 Tahoe Blvd., Incline Village, NV 89451-9500.
+The best way to get an idea of what sort of material we publish is to read the review and submit your work to us if we look like your kind of place – order information above.

 Submissions are open between September 1st and February 15th.
 Please only send one submission per reading period.
 Additional submissions will not be considered.